 Consumer and Public Services policy research team

-Joe Lane, Senior Policy Researcher
+Joe Lane, Principal Policy Manager

 Joe is currently working on projects on household debt and financial services.
 Before joining Citizens Advice he was a policy researcher for an organisation representing further education colleges in the UK where he conducted research on the future of vocational education and school to work transitions.
 Prior to that he taught history in a secondary school in Bradford.

-Morgan Wild, Senior Policy Researcher
+Morgan Wild, Principal Policy Manager